Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 - As an entrepreneur, I wanted to be able to influence people with my words.
 I wanted to write good copy.

-- As a musician, I wanted to be able to write lyrics.
+- As a musician and songwriter, I wanted to be able to write lyrics.

-- As a human being, I wanted to be fully expressed.
+- As a human being, I wanted to be able to fully express myself authentically.

 2. I made a commitment to practice